Ho3eintaji/BioApps-Acceleration/TestingBoard.md

 The chip manufactured is hosted in the [Testing Board](https://eslgit.epfl.ch/heep/heepocrates-testing-board).

+### SETUP

+When bypassing the FLL, make sure to set the frequency to 50MHz from the waveform generator, and the switch to bypass the FLL to `H` (1).
-To boot the system with JTAG, set the `BOOT_SEL` switch in the board to `L` (0),
+Otherwise, set the frequency to 32768Hz from the waveform generator, and the switch to bypass the FLL to `L` (0).

+Do not forget to `reset` the chip with the `reset` button before launching openocd.

-and then connect with `openocd` as:
+To connect with `openocd`, execute:

 ```
 openocd -f heepocrates-testing-board.cfg
 ```

-## See whether the board is alive
+## See whether the board is alive (JTAG mode)

+To boot the system with JTAG, set the `BOOT_SEL` switch in the board to `L` (0),

 ### Trying the gpio_toggle app

-Set the Frequency to 50MHz from the waveform generator, and the switch to bypass the FLL to `H` (1).

 Compile the application as: